daniel-cavalcante/minio-chunked-upload-download/README.md

 When the user access and loads the home page, the page script automatically loads a list of buckets.
 Each bucket consists of a folder containing chunks of a previously uploaded file.

 The list of buckets are all anchors with an identifier string.
 When clicked, the browser downloads the associated file.
-Since each bucket contains a file split in many chunks, first the server puts them together in one piece and only then send the requested file back to the user.
+Each bucket contains a file split in many chunks, so the server streams each chunk one after the other directly to the user.
+By streaming the chunks this way, the browser already saves everything in one single file.

 ## File validation